SachukS/hermes-backend/README.md

 # Hermes Message Agregator

 This is backend for Hermes project.
+For mop

 ## Features